The UK Bank Base Rate was held at 5.25% in November.

 Gavin Jones See profile

-There is also some cash held in portfolios for the purpose of paying fees and the rate for this cash is currently 4.26%, which while not the very best rate available is competitive.
+We also hold some cash in portfolios for the purpose of paying fees and the rate for this is currently 4.63%, which while not the best rate available is competitive.

 We have not included institutions in the table above as rates change quickly.

 As mentioned in our Investment Committee article, we have been looking at cash management services.
 These are essentially platforms for cash deposits which allow you to easily switch between different deposits accounts without having to go through the arduous account opening process each time.